-Beijing Winter Olympics 2022 Digest: Lara Gut-Behrami makes history with Super-G gold as Shaun White crashes out | DW | 11.02.2022
+Beijing Winter Olympics 2022 Digest: Lara Gut-Behrami makes history with super-G gold as Shaun White crashes out | DW | 11.02.2022

 Austria's Mirjam Puchner finished second, while Gut-Behrami's compatriot Michelle Gisin took bronze.
 Germany's Kira Weidle was more than a second off the pace in 15th.

-Glory for Gut-Behrami on the slope but heartbreak for the greatest men's snowboarder of all time in the halfpipe, as three-time Olympic champion Shaun White ended his career without a medal - but with a standing ovation.
+It was glory for Gut-Behrami on the slope, but heartbreak for the greatest men's snowboarder of all time in the halfpipe, as three-time Olympic champion Shaun White ended his career without a final medal — but with a standing ovation.

-The 35-year-old was aiming for his fourth gold medal in the halfpipe, but crashed out on his third and final run to finish in 4th.
+The 35-year-old was aiming for his fourth gold medal in the halfpipe, but crashed out on his third and final run to finish in fourth.

-"That's it," he said as he removed his helmet to reveal a tear-strewen face and bid farewell to the crowd.
+"That's it," he said as he removed his helmet to bid farewell to the crowd, revealing a tear-streaked face.

 Into his place stepped Japan's Ayumu Hirano, who finally claimed that coveted gold medal with a score of 96.00 after twice finishing with silver in the past two Games.

-"I've been working towards my dream and this is it," said the 23-year-old.
+"I've been working toward my dream and this is it," said the 23-year-old.

 Australia's Scotty James won silver with 92.50, while Switzerland's Jan Scherrer's 87.25 grabbed him bronze.